Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 CC := ~/am-toolchains/brcm-arm-sdk/hndtools-arm-linux-2.6.36-uclibc-4.5.3/bin/arm-uclibc-linux-2.6.36-gcc

-As I failed for many times, even I know I shouldn’t do like this, but I am a little bit annoyed at last.
+As I failed for many times, so even I know I shouldn’t do like this, I am a little bit annoyed at last.
 Plz adjust the paths for your own environment if necessary.

-Also remove the “#” if front of PLUGIN_MODULES += ifaddrs, as we need to use it later.
+Also remove the “#” in front of PLUGIN_MODULES += ifaddrs, as we need to use it later.

 After all, the config.mk without comments looks like this: